Senths02/portfolio/src/content/watch-party-data.md

 <details>
 <summary>The project</summary>

-## An experimental pilot
+### An experimental pilot
-The idea was to create a pilot by adapting a watch party service called BBC Together, to work with the current version of Personal Data Store technology from [Inrupt](https://solidproject.org/).
+The idea was to create a pilot, by adapting a watch party service called BBC Together, to work with the current version of Personal Data Store technology (from [Inrupt](https://solidproject.org/)).
 <br>

-## Objectives
+### Objectives
 The broader goal was to improve practices around personal data.
 The purpose of the pilot was to demonstrate the capabilities of using Personal Data Stores for that end.

 >The aim was to understand value to user's through research and development.